SoftInstigate/restheart-website/docs/plugins/list.md

 {"rts":[{"name":"filterProperties", "phase":"RESPONSE", "scope":"CHILDREN", "args":["secret"]}]}
 ```

-## Schema validation with checkContent checker
+## Schema validation with checkContent

 *checkContent* is a checker shipped with RESTHeart that allows to
 enforce a schema to the documents of a collection.